Problems with Unfounded Jealousy.

 In its milder forms, loneliness can be a motivator for you to seek out human contact.
 Stronger versions of loneliness result from feeling you have too few social connections or the relationships you have are one-sided and unhelpful.

 Researchers have discovered strong connections between loneliness and depression.
-Lonely people are at an increased risk to think about suicide or to even attempt suicide.
-Lonely people are more likely to use and abuse drugs and alcohol resulting in alcoholism and addiction.
-The combination of substance use disorders, feeling lonely and depressed, and believing that others are rejecting you, increases the risk of violent behavior.
+Lonely people are at an increased risk to think about suicide or even attempt suicide.
+Lonely people are more likely to use and abuse drugs and alcohol, resulting in alcoholism and addiction.
+The combination of substance use disorders, feeling lonely and depressed, and believing that others are rejecting you increases the risk of violent behavior.
 Loneliness has also been linked to physical health problems and poor emotional development.

 The very young and very old are at increased risk for feelings of loneliness.
 Particular life transition points also increase these risks.